Dora L. Costa: Research

 Her current research focuses on two topics.
 First, she is investigating long-term trends in health inequality by social class at all stages of the life cycle.
 She also analyzes the effect of childhood health on morbidity and economic outcomes at older ages.
 The second topic is the intergenerational and transgenerational transmission of health and socioeconomic status.

 Recognition

 Costa has been awarded the Alfred P. Sloan Research Fellowship and was a fellow at both the Center for Advanced Study in the Behavioral and Social Sciences and NBER.
-She was awarded the Allen Nevins Prize for outstanding dissertation in U.S. economic history in 1994 by the Economic History Association.
+She was awarded the Allan Nevins Prize for outstanding dissertation in U.S. economic history in 1994 by the Economic History Association.
 Her paper, "The Evolution of Retirement: An American Economic History 1880-1990" received the TIAA-CREF's 1998 Paul A. Samuelson Award for Outstanding Scholarly Writing on Lifelong Financial Security.
 In 2014, her article in the journal Law, Economics and Organization won the Oliver E. Williamson Prize for Best Article.